-Insightful Job Interview Questions:
+Insightful Interview Questions:

 When the interviewer asks the candidates insightful questions, it in turn encourages the candidates to provide prompt answers.
 They tend to give their answers in a form of providing life examples.
 The candidates also start beginning to feel much safer, before and while they are answering.
 They may also start to think that they should give the answer that the interviewer expects to hear.
-They will also have to first start thinking whether or not the question is a behavioral type question and then provide an answer accordingly.
+They will also have to first start thinking whether or not the question is a behavioral interview question type and then provide an answer accordingly.

 1. Can you tell me a time when you made a decision in your workplace which resulted to be a mistake?